India - Asia

 • Keep evenings flexible

-A stronger first route in New Delhi usually means one named anchor like Humayun's Tomb and central-axis logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in New Delhi usually means one named anchor like Humayun's Tomb plus a nearby district block in New Delhi city center, New Delhi main arrival area, and New Delhi evening base area, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Connaught Place dinner route and let the rest of the route stay compact.
+If the trip is short, protect one evening for The Piano Man Jazz Club Safdarjung and let the rest of the route stay compact.

 Evenings in New Delhi are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.